 Completing the Form

-To complete a quitclaim deed, you'll need to:
+To complete a quitclaim deed to add spouse to house title, you'll need to:

 - Enter your name in the "prepared by" space.